chr15k/http-command-generator/docs/USER_GUIDE.md

 ## Command Generators

-HTTP CLI Generator supports multiple command-line tools for making HTTP requests.
+HTTP Command Generator supports multiple command-line tools for making HTTP requests.
 You can choose which generator to use based on your preferences or requirements.

 ### cURL Generator